zipurman/oVIRT_Simple_Backup/README.md

 **On Backup_VM_Appliance**

- - Download the files backup.sh and example_backup.cfg to your backup script directory
+ - Download the files backup.sh and src folder to your backup script directory

  - chmod +e backup.sh

- - copy the example_backup.cfg to backup.cfg and reconfigure for your environment

  - create a mount to your NFS backup storage
     ```bash
     mkdir /mnt/backups